 There is much to learn from the lives of these leaders who formed the nation of Israel.
 But ultimately there is only one true shepherd.
-As King David wrote in Psalm 23:1, "The Lord is my shepherd, I lack nothing."
+As King David wrote in Psalm 23:1, "The LORD is my shepherd, I lack nothing."
 On Yom Kippur, the Day of Atonement, we repeat the following phrase no less than four times throughout the service: "We are your sheep, and You are our shepherd."

 Let us strengthen our faith in our God and follow Him in obedience as sheep follow their shepherd.
-As we follow in the footsteps of these ten men of faith and learn from them, may God bless us, protect us, and guide us on our journey.
+As we follow in the footsteps of these ten men of faith and learn from them, may God bless us, protect us, and guide us on our journey as we grow into great men of faith.